pangeo-data/pangeo-cloud-federation/deployments/ocean/image/README.md

 Welcome to ocean.pangeo.io, a cloud based JupyterHub operated by the [Pangeo project](http://pangeo.io).
 This hub is supported by an award from the NSF EarthCube program and by Google Cloud, who contributed credits via NSF's [BIGDATA program](https://www.nsf.gov/news/news_summ.jsp?cntn_id=244450).

+## Logging in

+Authentication is based on your ORCID via Globus.

 ## Getting Help

 - Mailing list: general questions about this resource or Pangeo